How To Reduce Pedestrian Accidents: 6 Precautions To Take

 - Try to make eye contact with pedestrians

 - Remember that if the car in front of you stops, it could be stopping for a pedestrian – so do not try to pass unless you have first determined that you can do safely

-Pedestrians can take the following precautions for how to reduce pedestrian accidents
+Pedestrians can take the following precautions to help reduce pedestrian accidents

-Here is more detail on how to reduce pedestrian accidents:
+Here is more detail on how to reduce pedestrian accidents in Michigan:

 - Cross at crosswalks – In Michigan in 2019, “crossing not at an intersection” was the most deadly thing pedestrians could do, accounting 34.2% of all pedestrian fatalities caused by motor vehicle crashes.